 Soaring Heart make a slightly larger crib mattress than other brands, so if you have a slightly larger crib, this would be a great option for an eco-friendly, non-toxic crib mattress with excellent certifications from a company that gives back to the community.

 Non-toxic and eco-friendly credentials

-Soaring Heart mattresses are a little less expensive than OMI but are more expensive than My Green Mattress, who carry a wealth of certifications.
-Both companies are transparent about the materials and processes they use, which is nice, while Soaring Heart have been around for just as long as OMI and have a great reputation.
+Soaring Heart mattresses are more expensive than My Green Mattress, who carry a wealth of certifications.
+Both companies are transparent about the materials and processes they use, which is nice, while Soaring Heart have been around for a long time and have a great reputation.

-Soaring Heart mattresses cost around $450, with OMI the most expensive of my Leaf Score recommended crib mattresses at $599 for both their latex and innerspring models.
+Soaring Heart mattresses cost around $450, making them the most expensive of my Leaf Score recommended crib mattresses.
 Savvy Rest’s crib mattress is priced at $399 with similar certifications and specifications to Soaring Heart as a latex, wool, and cotton mattress.
 Sleep Lily’s latex crib mattress costs $438, with slightly better certifications than Soaring Heart and Savvy Rest, but not quite so certified as OMI.

 NaturalMat’s Quilted Latex Mat is priced at a whopping $574.00, but I’m not convinced as to just how non-toxic and eco-friendly these NaturalMat mattresses are.
 The company isn’t all that transparent over the materials and treatments used to make these mattresses and they’re also imported and therefore likely to be subjected to fumigation upon arrival in the US.
 Soaring Heart mattresses are proudly made in Seattle.